 This port delivers the preprocessing model, which has information regarding the parameters of this operator in the current process.

 - return_preprocessing_modelThis parameter indicates if the preprocessing model should be returned.
 Range: boolean

 - number_of_dimensionsThis parameter specifies the number of dimensions to keep i.e. the number of attributes of the resultant ExampleSet.
 Range: integer

 - net_sizeThis parameter specifies the size of the SOM net, by setting the length of every edge of the net.
+In total, there will be net size to the power of number of dimensions nodes in the net.
 Range: integer

 - training_roundsThis parameter specifies the number of training rounds.
 Range: integer